olekgr/HP-35_Z80/firmware/README.md

 `zmac main.asm -o main.hex`

-**Math functions described bellow are completely unrelated to hardware, except they are written for Z80 :)**
+**All math functions described bellow are completely unrelated to hardware, except they are written for Z80 :)**

 # arith.asm